-First Inhabitants, 8000 BCE - CE 1805
+First Inhabitants, 8000 BC - 1805 AD

 Toronto's history, from the end of the last Ice Age to the arrival of the Europeans, encompasses many different periods and cultures, including ancestors of the modern First Nations.
 Nomadic Paleo-Indian hunters, fishers and gatherers arrived first, 10,000 years ago, followed by Archaic peoples.
 Ontario Iroquoians were the area's original farmers, growing corn, tobacco and other crops.
-The name "Toronto" is thought by many to be derived from the Native expression for a "place of meeting."
+It was these first peoples that named the area a "place of meeting."